icyJoseph/state-with-deps/README.md

 };
 ```

-But the issue here is that `useData` would still be contained within who ever is calling this hook, and that'll make those callers render.
+But the issue here is that `useData` would still be contained within who ever is calling this hook, and that'll make those render.

 ### Empty objects as default values and React rendering

 The above often happens in another less obvious way.
-That is when we use destructuring default values.
+That is when we use de-structuring default values.
 In the snippet below, everytime we toggle, the data reference is a different empty array, so the effect is triggered.

 > Do you dare to uncomment the call to toggle inside `useEffect`